intika/Librefox/README.md

 IJWY (I Just Want You To Shut Up) :
 -----------------------------------
 This is a set of settings that aim to remove all the server links embedded in Firefox and other calling home functions in the purpose of blocking un-needed connections.
-The objective is zero unauthorized connections (ping/telemetry/Mozilla/Google...).
+The objective is zero unauthorized connection (ping/telemetry/Mozilla/Google...).

 Changelog :
 -----------